rcywang/d-wave-demodoc/docs/purpose.rst

         Documentation intended for public release should be clear, all-inclusive, and easily accessible.
 It is generally assumed the audience has little to no experience with the software.

     Durability
-        As the project is updated, documentation must be current and easy to maintain.
+        As a project is updated, the accompanying documentation must be current and easy to maintain.
 Versions and changes should be recorded in a :ref:`changelog`.
 Known bugs and fixes should be included as well.

     Participatory
-        Working closely with software, hardware, support, and marketing teams to create documentation means documentation should be integrated into the standard workflow of developers.
+        Working closely with software, hardware, support, and marketing teams to create documentation means docs should be integrated into the standard workflow of developers.
 It should be intuitive such that additions and edits are easily incorporated by other authors.

     Content
-        Content should be ordered to cover prerequisite concepts first and sources should be stored as close as possible to the code which they document.
+        Content should be ordered to cover prerequisite concepts first, and sources should be stored as close as possible to the code which they document.
 The documentation should be cumulative, complete, and beautiful.

     Accessibility
         Navigating the documentation should be intuitive and must have a search feature for quick reference.